giovaciedu/website-parse-to-telegram/README.md

 # website-parse-to-telegram
-parse content from a website and send it as a message via telegram to a channel/group periodically
+parse content (or a specific section) from a website and send it as a message via telegram to a channel/group periodically

 it works against the cloudflare protection